jmbucknall/EZDSL/ezdsl.md

   This property can be read or written to.
-The booleans in the array have indexes that start at zero; the final boolean has index Capacity-1.
-If aInx is out of range (i.e., is less than zero or greater than or equal to Capacity) an EEZContainerError exception is raised with code escBadBooleanInx.
+The booleans in the array have indexes that start at zero; the final boolean has index `Capacity`-1.
+If `aInx` is out of range (i.e., is less than zero or greater than or equal to `Capacity`) an `EEZContainerError` exception is raised with code `escBadBooleanInx`.
 This array property is the default one for the class, so in general you can specify code like
   this: